tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 This document defines a YANG data model intended for the provisioning and management of point-to-point Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
-The modelling of point-to-multipoint TE Tunnels {{?RFC4875}}
+The modeling of point-to-multipoint TE Tunnels {{?RFC4875}}
 and Segment-Routing (SR) Policies {{?RFC9256}} falls outside the scope of this document.